A Centralized portal for users

 The biggest finding to come out of usability testing was that users really wanted a way to save in progress work and come back to it at a later time.

-A legacy backend framework couldn't support drafting of content shared among multiple users
+Pulse's legacy backend framework couldn't support drafting of content in the current format.

 The solution — Saving locally